Density of power-free values of polynomials: Preliminaries: the simple and Ekedahl's sieves

 \subsection{Counting $k$-free values over prime inputs}

 We shall seek an analogue to (\ref{simple sieve}) for the case of prime inputs.
 Put $\N_1(B)$, $\N_2(B)$, $\N_3(B)$ for the analogues to (\ref{N1}), (\ref{N2}), and (\ref{N3}) in the case of prime inputs.
 We begin with an estimate for $\N_1(B)$.
 Since we are interested in prime inputs, we should modify the function $\rho_F(m)$.
 In particular, the only way for $\Bm$ with all prime coordinates to have two coordinates to share a common factor is if they are equal, and thus $\Bm$ lies on one of the hyperplanes in $\bR^n$ defined by $x_i = x_j$ for some $i < j$.
-These points are negligible in the box $[-B,B]^n \cap \bZ^n$, so we may assume that $\gcd(m_i, m_j) = 1$ for all $i < j$.
-We shall thus put
+These points are negligible in the box $[-B,B]^n \cap \bZ^n$, so we may assume that $\gcd(m_i, m_j) = 1$ for all $i < j$ and consider the modified quantity \eqref{prime rho}.

-It is immediate that $\rho_F^\ast(p^k) = O_{d,n} \left(p^{k(n-1)} \right)$.
+It is immediate that $\rho_F^\ast(p^k) = O_{d,n} \left(p^{kn-2)} \right)$.
 Moreover, the number of possible elements in $(\bZ/p^k \bZ)^n$ such that no coordinate is divisible by $p$ is $\phi(p^k)^n = (p^k - p^{k-1})^n$.
 Similar to (\ref{N1 mob}), we find that

 by the Siegel-Walfisz theorem.
 We thus find that

 Since $\exp(c \sqrt{\log B})$ is eventually larger than any power of $\log B$, we may take $\xi_1' = (\log B)^{n^2 k^2}$ say.
 We then see that $\N_1(B)$ approximates our main term, bearing in mind that in a similar way we have $C'_{F,k}>0$.
 Now the proof of the analogue of Lemma \ref{N2 est} for $\N_2(B)$ carries through as before, with $\xi_1$ replaced with $\xi_1'$ and $\xi_2$ replaced with $B \exp(-c \sqrt{\log B})$.
 The remaining quantity $\N_3(B)$ will be estimated by the upper bound of $N_3(B)$, which is obtained at the end of the paper in subsection \ref{subsect N3}. \\ \\ In the next section, we shall derive a version of the global determinant method which applies to affine varieties, refining Heath-Brown's Theorem 15 in \cite{HB2}.
 It is well-known that the global determinant method produces estimates which are uniform in the coefficients of the polynomials involved and produces power-saving error terms.
 Thus, the proof of Theorems \ref{MT1} and \ref{MT2} in the case $d > 4$ can be carried out simultaneously.